DataFire/Integrations/integrations/generated/google_androidpublisher/README.md

   * orderId `string`: The order id associated with the purchase of the inapp product.
   * purchaseState `integer`: The purchase state of the order.
 Possible values are:
   * purchaseTimeMillis `string`: The time the product was purchased, in milliseconds since the epoch (Jan 1, 1970).
+  * purchaseType `integer`: The type of purchase of the inapp product.
+This field is only set if this purchase was not made using the standard in-app billing flow.
+Possible values are:

 ### Prorate
 * Prorate `object`